Molenfeuer/AlexMustacular/README.md

 ## Options

-- Currently, you can select a style for Alex’s clothes.
-You can choose a dynamic changing system for Alex’s clothes or force a fixed style that is used for all seasons
+- Select a style for Alex's clothes or choose automatic changes for each season (default)
+- Enable (default)/Disable extra outfits for festivals
+- Available languages: 🇬🇧 🇩🇪 🇵🇹 🇪🇸 🇹🇷 🇫🇷

 ## Features